walmartlabs/thorax/README.md

 ## Overview

-An opinionated Backbone application framework,

-- data loading
-- form serialization and validation
-- model and collection binding
-- inheritable view and DOM events
-- routers and layouts
-- handlebars integration

-Thorax is built on:

-- [Backbone](http://documentcloud.github.com/backbone/) - the core framework that Thorax builds on
-- [Underscore](http://documentcloud.github.com/underscore/) - to make sure you have your JavaScript utility belt with you
-- [Zepto](https://github.com/madrobby/zepto) - bitesize mobile DOM goodness
-- [Handlebars](http://www.handlebarsjs.com/) - to make sure you have the best mustache for [movember](http://us.movember.com/)
-- [Stylus](http://learnboost.github.com/stylus/) - for the cleanest CSS experience around
-- [Lumbar](http://walmartlabs.github.com/lumbar) - our own library for seemless packaging so you are deploy-ready
+An opinionated Backbone application framework providing a filesystem structure, on demand module loading, model and collection view binding, inheritable view and DOM events, data loading helpers, form serialization / population and validation.
+Built using [Backbone](http://documentcloud.github.com/backbone/), [Underscore](http://documentcloud.github.com/underscore/), [Zepto](https://github.com/madrobby/zepto), [Handlebars](http://www.handlebarsjs.com/), [Stylus](http://learnboost.github.com/stylus/) and [Lumbar](http://walmartlabs.github.com/lumbar).

 ### Quick Start

-Thorax can be used [standalone (40kb)](https://github.com/walmartlabs/thorax/blob/master/thorax.js) but is designed to work best with [Lumbar](http://walmartlabs.github.com/lumbar).
+Thorax can be used [standalone](https://github.com/walmartlabs/thorax/blob/master/thorax.js) but is designed to work best with [Lumbar](http://walmartlabs.github.com/lumbar).
 The easiest way to setup a new Thoax + Lumbar project is with the thorax command line tool or by [downloading the sample project](https://github.com/walmartlabs/thorax-example) it creates.
 To use the command line tools you'll need [node](http://nodejs.org/) (we recommend using [nvm](https://github.com/creationix/nvm) to install node) and [npm](http://npmjs.org/).
-If you are on a mac you'll need [Xcode](http://itunes.apple.com/us/app/xcode/id448457090?mt=12) installed to run gcc.
+If you are on a mac you'll need [Xcode](https://developer.apple.com/xcode/) installed to run gcc.

     npm install -g lumbar thorax
     thorax create project-name